joaoasmeireles/OpenBIO-Cyton-Interface/README.md

 Load one or more validated CSVs, choose features/classifiers and analysis techniques, and export figures and result tables.

 A typical workflow is: **collect → validate → analyze**.

----

-## Scientific Background

-The analysis methods draw on established EEG/BCI literature:

-- Pfurtscheller, G., & Lopes da Silva, F. H. (1999). *Event-related EEG/MEG synchronization and desynchronization.*
-- Webber, C. L., & Zbilut, J. P. (2005); Marwan, N., et al. (2007). *Recurrence quantification analysis.*
-- Rodrigues, P. G., et al. (2019). *Space-time recurrence (STR) connectivity.*
-- Stam, C. J. (2005); Abásolo, D., et al. (2006). *Nonlinear EEG dynamics and complexity.*

----

-## Disclaimer

-This software is provided for **research and educational use only**.
-It is **not a medical device** and must not be used for diagnosis, treatment, or any clinical decision-making.

----

-## License

-Add your chosen license here (e.g., MIT).
-Create a `LICENSE` file in the repository root.